Shashankgadavi/Virtual-Classroom/README.md

 Virtual Classroom is a simple online classroom application, As the world is moving to the internet, so are our tools for learning and acquiring knowledge in different disciplines.
-Right now, on the web, there is a plethora of online platforms that offer both educators and students options to teach and learn different topics remotely, without the necessity to be physically colocated in a classroom.
+Right now, on the web, there is a plethora of online platforms that offer both educators and students options to teach and learn different topics remotely, without the necessity to be physically co-located in a classroom.
 With this application, Educators in the Classroom can create courses and add lessons to each course such as adding new courses, listing courses by a specific instructor, and displaying the details of a single course.
 Each course in the MERN Classroom will contain a list of lessons